Inesgor/xwm-community/README.md

 ### Contribution Rules

-When when contributing new patches, please consider the following:

 1. The patch author assumes responsibility for the continued support and maintainenance of their new patch.
 2. All new patches should be placed in the `patches/` folder.
 3. When initializing a [Pull Request](https://github.com/mcpcpc/xwm-patches/pulls), you will also have to update the [Patch Index](#patch-index) section below.